PascalLG/todotxt-hs/README.md

 This application is designed for Linux and macOS.
 (I choose not to support Windows because this kind of tool is not much in the MS philosophy, moreover Windows has a poor support for command line: no UTF-8 or ANSI escape sequences by default.)

-There is no installer yet.
-This application is a regular Haskell project based on Stack and Cabal.
+As this application is not officially released yet, there is no installer.
+It is a regular Haskell project based on Stack and Cabal.
 To install, clone the repository, build with `stack build` and copy the executable file to `/usr/local/bin/todo`.

 The todo file is by default `~/todo.txt`.
 If this file does not exist, it is created the first time you add a task.
 You can change this default location by setting the `TODOTXT` environment variable to a valid path.
 For example, if you want to share your todo list among several computers, just move the default location to your dropbox (or [nubo](https://github.com/PascalLG/Nubo) 😉) by adding the following line to your `.bashrc`: